grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 - Non-intrusive: No need to modify your application’s source code.
 - Centralized profiling: Suitable for environments with multiple Golang applications or microservices.
-- Automatic: The agent handles the pulling and sending of profiles, requiring minimal configuration.
+- Automatic: Alloy handles the pulling and sending of profiles, requiring minimal configuration.

 ### Set up Golang profiling in pull mode

 1. Ensure your Golang application exposes pprof endpoints.
-1. Install and configure the collector, either Alloy or Agent, on the same machine or container where your application runs.
+1. Install and configure Grafana Alloy on the same machine or container where your application runs.
-1. Ensure the collector is set to pull mode and targeting the correct pprof endpoints.
-For step-by-step instructions, visit the [Go (Pull Mode)](/docs/pyroscope/latest/configure-client/grafana-agent/go_pull) documentation.
+1. Ensure Alloy is set to pull mode and targeting the correct pprof endpoints.
+For step-by-step instructions, visit the [Go (Pull Mode)](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/grafana-agent/go_pull) documentation.
 1. The collector queries the pprof endpoints of your Golang application, collects the profiles, and forwards them to the Pyroscope server.

 ## Next steps

-Whether using eBPF for versatile system and application profiling or relying on Golang's built-in pprof endpoints in pull mode, Grafana Agent and Grafana Alloy collectors offer streamlined processes to gather essential profiling data.
+Whether using eBPF for versatile system and application profiling or relying on Golang's built-in pprof endpoints in pull mode, Grafana Alloy collectors offer streamlined processes to gather essential profiling data.
 Choose the method that best fits your application and infrastructure needs.

-[troubleshooting]: /docs/alloy/latest/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting-unknown-symbols
+[troubleshooting]: /docs/alloy/<ALLOY_VERSION>/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting-unknown-symbols